New Federal Courts Jurisdiction and Venue Clarification Act

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators with a thorough review of provisions of the Federal Courts Jurisdiction and Venue Clarification Act.
+This CLE course will provide litigators with a thorough review of provisions of the Federal Courts Jurisdiction and Venue Clarification Act.
 The panel will assess how the Act will affect federal litigation, outline strategic considerations and offer best practices to cope with the new law.

 - Overview of the Federal Courts Jurisdiction and Venue Clarification Act